Will Racing Bulls be the 2026 F1 Constructors' Champion?

 Q: When will this market resolve?

-A: The market resolves as soon as the official results of the final scheduled race of the 2026 F1 season are confirmed.
-There is no waiting period - once F1 publishes the official outcome of that last race, the Constructors' Championship standings are final and the market settles accordingly.
+A: The market resolves as soon as the official results of the final scheduled race of the 2026 F1 season are known.
+There is no waiting period after the race - once F1 publishes the official outcome, the market settles based on that result.

 Q: What happens if Racing Bulls are mathematically eliminated before the season ends?

-A: If it becomes impossible for Racing Bulls to win the 2026 Constructors' Championship under F1's own rules - meaning no combination of remaining results could give them the title - the market resolves to "No" immediately at that point, without waiting for the final race.
+A: If it becomes impossible for Racing Bulls to win the 2026 Constructors' Championship under F1's own rules - meaning they are mathematically out of contention - the market resolves to "No" immediately, without waiting for the final race.

-A: If the season is permanently cancelled or fails to reach a completed conclusion by March 31, 2027 at 11:59 PM ET, this market resolves to "Other" rather than "Yes" or "No".
-That outcome covers any scenario where a legitimate Constructors' Champion simply cannot be crowned under normal F1 procedures.
+A: If the season is permanently cancelled or fails to reach a completed conclusion by March 31, 2027 at 11:59 PM ET, the market resolves to "Other" rather than "Yes" or "No".
+This is an edge-case protection against extraordinary disruptions to the season calendar.

 What traders are saying